-- 1 The original propeller may be replaced by any other three blade, through the hub propeller. - 2 Original complete spark plugs and HT leads may be replaced. - 3 You may use rev.counters. - 4 All auto lube and any relevant parts may be removed. - 5 Rev limiters may be removed (only in M and BP classes). - 6 Re-boring is only allowed in [BP] and [M] classes.
+- 1) The original propeller may be replaced by any other three blades, through the hub propeller. - 2) Original complete spark plugs and HT leads may be replaced. - 3) You may use rev.counters. - 4) All auto lube and any relevant parts may be removed. - 5) Rev limiters may be removed. - 6) Re-boring is only allowed in (Pro-stock) and (M) classes.